vitessio/website/content/en/docs/get-started/kubernetes.md

 This tutorial demonstrates how Vitess can be used with Minikube to deploy Vitess clusters.

 {{< warning >}}
 Kubernetes 1.16 is not yet supported.
-We are working on fixing this in [issue #5411](https://github.com/vitessio/vitess/issues/5411), and recommend that you use an older version of minikube (v1.2.0) until it is fixed.
+We are working on fixing this in [issue #5411](https://github.com/vitessio/vitess/issues/5411).
 {{< /warning >}}